Conservative Christian Fellowship

 The Conservative Christian Fellowship (CCF) is an organisation working within the British Conservative Party.

 Organisation

 The CCF's headquarters are at the Conservative Campaign Headquarters in Westminster, but it is funded solely by its supporters.
 Its previous executive directors include Gareth Wallace, Tim Montgomerie, Paul Woolley, Elizabeth Berridge and Colin Bloom.
-As of August 2016, its current chair is John Glen.
+As of June 2026, its current parliamentary director is David Burrowes.